 - It receives signal data (433MHz frequency) before sending it to the data pin in an encoded form.
 However, you can use a variable node to adjust/change the frequencies from 315MHz to 433MHz.

-- Lastly, it has some Op-Amps and RF tuned circuits that amplifies the established carrier wave from the transmitter.
+- Lastly, it has some Op-Amps and RF tuned circuits that amplify the established carrier wave from the transmitter.
 Next, the amplified signal gets into the Phase Lock Loop before proceeding to the decode.
 It now produces an output stream with less background noise.

 Application of 433.92 MHz